Chin people

+The Chin peoples (/my/) are a collection of Tibeto-Burman ethnic groups native to western Myanmar (Burma).
+The Chin primarily live in the mountains of Chin State but are also found in parts of Sagaing Region, Magway Region, and Lower Myanmar.
+Significant Chin diaspora communities are also present in northeast India, the United States, Malaysia, and Australia.

-The Chin peoples (/my/) are collection of ethnic groups native to the Chin State, Myanmar that speak the Kuki-Chin-Mizo languages, which are closely related but mutually unintelligible.
-The Chin identity, as a pan-ethnic identity, is a modern construction, shaped by British rule, Christian missionary influence, and post-independence ethnic politics that has built upon older tribal and regional identities.
+The Chin are divided into numerous tribes and speak a variety of Kuki-Chin languages that are closely related but often mutually unintelligible.
+The Chin identity, as a pan-ethnic identity, is a modern construction, shaped by British rule and post-independence ethnic politics, built upon older tribal and regional identities.

 Ethnonyms

-Chin (ချင်း, MLCTS: khyang:) is a pseudo-exonym, a Burmese language adaptation of the Asho Chin word khlong or khlaung, which means "man" or "person."
-Burmese speakers approximated the Asho Chin word, and began to apply the exonym to all nearby groups residing in the Arakan Mountains and Chin Hills.
+Chin (ချင်း, MLCTS: khyang:) is a pseudo-exonym, a Burmese language adaptation of the Asho Chin word khlong or khlaung, which means "man" or "person".
+Burmese speakers approximated the Asho Chin word and began to apply the exonym to all nearby groups residing in the Arakan Mountains and Chin Hills.
 The Burmese term first appeared in stone inscriptions dating to the reign of King Kyansittha in the 11th century.

-The term "Chin" is not universally accepted by all groups living in Chin State nor by all Kuki-Chin groups.
-Groups in the north prefer the ethnonym Zo, while related ethnolinguistic groups in India prefer the terms Zomi or Mizo.'
+The term "Chin" is not universally accepted by all groups living in Chin State nor by all Kuki-Chin-speaking groups.
+Groups in the north tend to prefer the term "Zo", while related ethnolinguistic groups in India prefer the terms "Zomi" or "Mizo".

-During the era of British rule, the colonial government used the compound term 'Chin-Kuki-Mizo' to group the Kukish language speaking peoples, and the Indian government inherited this nomenclature.
+During the era of British rule, the colonial government used the compound term "Chin-Kuki-Mizo" to group the Kuki-Chin language speaking peoples, and the Indian government inherited this nomenclature.
 The Burmese government classifies the Chin as a "national race" composed of 53 sub-groups that predominantly live in Chin State.